 A word of caution, however, from me to you: Buy a stevia with NO additives!

-I have NEVER tolerated a stevia that contained any of the above.
-I ALWAYS notice a negative reaction.
-Trust me, there is a reason that certain ‘beefed up’ brands taste better than others.
+I have NEVER tolerated a stevia that contained any additives.
+I ALWAYS notice a negative reaction, usually a headache.
+Trust me, there is a reason that certain ‘beefed up’ brands taste better than others!

 3. Flavor Enhancers